 What is The Earnest Wesleyan?

-In the world of online theological and cultural commentary, few outlets exist where various spheres are explored with faithfulness to Christian orthodoxy.
+In the world of online theological and cultural commentary, few outlets exist where the various spheres of common life are explored with faithfulness to Christian orthodoxy.
 Even fewer places exist where the material is accessible to the laity.
-While we encourage academic pursuits, we are firm believers in every lay person’s ability to be a lay theologian.
-To that end, all of our articles are meant to be accessible in a way that encourages and does not hinder lay engagement with theological content.
-We seek to saturate the Church with laity who know their God deeper through intellectual pursuits and do not depend solely on clergy to be knowledgeable on their behalf.
-Read more about that mission in the article below:
+We encourage academic pursuits while being firm believers in every lay person’s ability to be a lay theologian.
+To that end, all of our articles are meant to be accessible in a manner that encourages, and does not hinder, lay engagement with theological content.
+We seek to saturate the Church with laity who know their God deeper through intellectual pursuits and do not depend solely on clergy to be knowledgeable on their behalf, while having clergy who demonstrate authentic belief in their confessions and foster true belief and holiness of heart and life in their congregations.

-While the name is Wesleyan and many articles will show a bias to that theological tradition, this publication is not just for Wesleyans.
-It is hoped, however, to have an impact in the vein of the renewal seen at various times through the Wesleyan movement.
-The Wesleyan tradition has, at its core, been one of equipping the laity for the theological and practical tasks of ministry.
+While the surname of the publication is ‘Wesleyan’ and many articles will show a bias to that theological tradition, this publication is not just for Wesleyans.
+It is hoped, however, an impact is made through it that echoes the renewal historically seen through the Wesleyan movement.
+The Wesleyan tradition has been one of equipping all for the theological and practical tasks of ministry and living a holy life.
 That inheritance has suffered in past years, and the fire needs to be rekindled.

 Why subscribe?

 Subscribing to a premium subscription option primarily supports the future of this publication.
-Having paid subscribers allow us to acquire books and journal articles for review.
+Having paid subscribers allows us to acquire books and journal articles for review and reference, purchase materials, and run advertisements.
 It also allows us to compensate byline writers.
-Paid subscribers also have access to the subscriber chat, where you can directly message other subscribers and authors for fruitful conversation.
-In the future, we hope to add more paid subscriber exclusive content.
+Paid subscribers also have access to the subscriber chat, where you can directly message other subscribers and authors for fruitful conversations.
+In the future, we hope to add more paid subscriber-exclusive content.

 Stay up-to-date

 You won’t have to worry about missing anything.
-Every new post goes directly to your inbox no matter what tier you choose, free or paid.
-We will never put the main posts of this website behind a paywall.
+Every new post goes directly to your inbox no matter what tier you choose—free or paid.
+Our commitment is that we will never put the main posts of this website behind a paywall.

 Join the discussion in a membership plan